-Market development efforts in India are a partnership between the Province of B.C. (through Forestry Innovation Investment), the Canadian industry (through Canada Wood Group) and the federal government of Canada (through Natural Resources Canada) with support from the Canadian High Commission and Consulates in India and B.C.
+Market development efforts in India are a partnership between the Province of B.C. (through Forestry Innovation Investment), and the Canadian industry (through Canada Wood Group) with support from the Canadian High Commission and Consulates in India and B.C.
 Trade and Investment Representatives.
 Leveraging resources ensures that Canada emerges as a leading supplier of softwood lumber to one of the fastest growing markets in the world.